apache/openwhisk/docs/actions-docker.md

   The skeleton is a Docker container template where you can inject your code in the form of custom binaries.

-2. Set up your custom binary in the blackbox skeleton.
-The skeleton already includes a C program that you can use.
+2. Create the executable.
+The Docker skeleton includes a C program that you can use as an example.

   ```
   cat dockerSkeleton/example.c